k-shushh/MediMitra-AI/README.md

 Try entering:

 ```
-I have fever and severe headache
+I have excessive hunger, polyuria, weight loss and fatigue
 ```

 ```
-back pain, nausea and fatigue
+I have headache, chest pain, dizziness and loss of balance
 ```

 ```
-I feel dizzy and have chest pain
+I have yellowing of eyes, dark urine, fatigue and itching
 ```

 ---